atomisthq/docs/docs/developer/goal.md

 ### PushImpact

-This allows you to react to the code, with information about the changes in the given push.
+This allows you to run an arbitrary function in response to a push, with information about the changes in the push.

-For example, the following function lists changed files to any linked Slack channels for the repo:
+For example, the following function lists changed files to any Slack channels linked to a repo:

 ```typescript
 export const listChangedFiles: PushImpactRegistration = {